Less Than One Day in Juneau: Mendenhall Glacier and Crab Legs

 Icy Strait Point

 You can add to your one-day itinerary in Juneau or mix and match.
-If you plan accordingly, these are some other popular attractions and activities you can fit into your day.
+If you plan accordingly, you can fit these other popular attractions and activities into your day.

 BEFORE YOU SET SAIL, HERE ARE SOME RELATED ARTICLES YOU DON’T WANT TO MISS: